cloudstateio/springboot-support/docs/src/main/paradox/gettingstarted.md

 ```
 @@@

-Cloudstate applications are based on contracts created via grpc, in the case of Maven-based Spring Boot applications you can use the following plugins to assist in this task:
+Cloudstate applications are based on contracts created via gRPC, in the case of Maven-based Spring Boot applications you can use the following plugins to assist in this task:

 ```xml
  <build>